 Founded in 2017 in response to the devastating Atlantic hurricane season across the Carribean, Sail Relief Team’s mission is to bring disaster relief and preparedness to remote, isolated, and under-served coastal communities.
 We address three core needs – Response, Recovery, and Resilience – to preserve life in times of emergency and rebuild communities in the aftermath.
 Sail Relief Team is a project of Community Through Colors, Inc, a 501(c)(3) nonprofit, operating on volunteer work, grants, and donations from supporters.

-Community through Colors, Inc started as a group of people wanting to bring hope and awareness by using art to reflect the similarities between all humans, despite geographical or cultural location.
-That initial project showed us many of the things that run deep within the human species and that make us all members of the same community.
-With this mindset already in place, we felt pulled to respond to the disastrous hurricane season of 2017 and Sail Relief Team was born.
-For more about how Community through Colors, DBA Sail Relief Team started, see About Us.
+Community through Colors, Inc started as a group of people using art, volunteerism, and open dialogue to spread hope and awareness of the similarities between all humans, despite geographical or cultural boundaries.
+That initial project showed many of the values that run deep within the human species and make us all members of one community.

 Sail Relief Team initiated with disaster response in Puerto Rico after Category 5 storm Hurricane Maria devastated the islands and knocked out 100 percent of power.
 Raising emergency funds independently and working with other nonprofits and volunteers, we used support boats to respond to the immediate needs of disaster victims, including search and rescue, first-aid, clean drinking water, and communications.
 Using sailing vessels allows us to operate in places where fuel is scarce in a self-sufficient way that contributes resources to affected communities without straining damaged infrastructure.